 The statements in this discussion regarding industry outlook, our expectations regarding our future performance, liquidity and capital resources and other non-historical statements in this discussion are forward-looking statements.
-These forward-looking statements are subject to numerous risks and uncertainties, including, but not limited to, the risks and uncertainties described under "Risk Factors" in the 2022 10-K, in Item 1A of the 2023 Q1 10-Q and in Item 1A and "Special Note Regarding Forward-Looking Statements" in this Quarterly Report on Form 10-Q. Our actual results may differ materially from those contained in or implied by any forward-looking statements.
+These forward-looking statements are subject to numerous risks and uncertainties, including, but not limited to, the risks and uncertainties described under "Risk Factors" in the 2022 10-K, in Item 1A of the 2023 Q1 10-Q, in Item 1A of the 2023 Q2 10-Q and in Item 1A and "Special Note Regarding Forward-Looking Statements" in this Quarterly Report on Form 10-Q. Our actual results may differ materially from those contained in or implied by any forward-looking statements.